Lumberjack World Championship: Men's double buck

+The Double Buck champions for 2026 were the team of Lentz/Boquin at 6.49 seconds.
+In second place was the team of Cogar/Slingerland at 6.72 seconds, and third went to Vanbeek/Kittle with 7.02 seconds.
+Jason Wynyard and Dion Lane hold the world record with a time of 4.77 seconds set in 2005.

 Hot saw

 A single sawyer using a single-cylinder, single-motor power saw makes three vertical cuts—down, up and down—through a 20 in white pine log.
 This one-man contest is strictly against time.
 Chain saws may be warmed up prior to the contest, but must be turned off before the contest begins.
 Neither self-starting nor impulse-type push button starters nor twin motors are allowed.
 A starter gives the countdown and on the signal "go", competitors start their saws and make the three cuts.
 The contest ends when the third slice is severed.
 All cuts must be complete.

-Dave Bolstad of New Zealand holds the world record with a time of 5.55 seconds set in 2007.
+Nate Hodges took home first place with a time of 5.33 seconds, Jason Lentz placed second at 6.20 seconds, and Brayden Meyer came in third at 6.27 seconds.
+Nate Hodges holds the world record with a time of 4.28 seconds set in 2025.